 - assessed the vulnerability of mesophotic coral ecosystems to anthropogenic stresses such as, sedimentation and deep sewer outfalls.

-This project is part of the Deep Coral Reef Ecosystem Studies program.
+This project is part of the Deep Coral Reef Ecosystem Studies (Deep-CRES) Program and funded by NCCOS and the Office of Ocean Exploration and Research.
 It is led by Richard Appeldoorn, University of Puerto Rico, Mayaguez.
 Project partners at the University of Puerto Rico, Mayaguez include David Ballantine, Ivonne Bejarano, Michael Nemeth, Ernesto Otero, Francisco Pagan, Hector Ruiz, Nikolaos Schizas, Wildford Schmidt, Clark Sherman, Ernesto Weil, and Paul Yoshioka.

 What We Found and Management Implications

 We found that mesophotic coral ecosystems (at depths greater than 50 m) are:

 - Unique and diverse communities – Fish and benthic communities within mesophotic coral ecosystems are diverse, although less so than their shallow water counterparts.
 The management implication is that mesophotic coral ecosystems should be protected to maintain biodiversity.